alouis752/Data-projects-Tripleten-/Nashville_Housing/readme.md

 By joining the data on itself I can compare the columns where parcel id is the same value but the unique ID is not.
 This was used to set the null values to that which is in the corresponding parcel ID field

-I then split the address fields into seperate columns.
+I then split the address fields into separate columns.
 In the original data, the field was combined as "address,city" and "address,city,state".
 To make analysis easier, The data was split into seperate columns.
 This was done in 2 different ways:

 To handle the property address, which was formatted as "address,city" the substring statement was used: